Pizza delivery driver gunned down in Algiers

+A company spokesperson said that deliveries in Algiers would not resume until the criminal investigation is complete.

+The $25,000 reward is toward information that results in the arrest and conviction of the person who shot and killed Michael County.

-NEW ORLEANS -- Veteran Dominos pizza deliveryman Michael County, 49, was shot and killed Monday night while making a pizza delivery in an Algiers neighborhood.
+County, 49, was killed Monday night while making a pizza delivery in an Algiers neighborhood.

 According to the NOPD, police were called to the 5900 block of Stratford Place after receiving reports of shots fired shortly after 7:15 p.m.
 When officers arrived, County was found near his vehicle, and police said he had been shot multiple times.